Fortellis/oauth-implicit-flow/README.md

 **login base url -** Login base url is added as a Callback URL while registering the app with Fortellis.
 Registration form contains Callback URL (optional) field.

+**clientId -** Client ID is the API Key which can be found in Specifications for the registered App on Fortellis Developer Network App